 Reason nº2: Sales in Barcelona until the beginning of March

-The sales in Barcelona are due to start on 7th January 2018.
+The sales in Barcelona started on 7th January 2019.
 Almost all shops will apply further reductions throughout the month of February.
 Now is a great time to head for the shopping centres or local shops in the quarter best suited to your tastes to stock up on bargains!

 Reason nº3: Winter light and photo opportunities